National Population Commission: History

-Population census in Nigeria
+Population Census in Nigeria

 With the census Ordinance of 1863, the first population census in the Nigeria area was conducted in 1866.
 Subsequent ones were held in 1871, 1881, 1891 and 1901.
 These counts were all confined to the Lagos Colony and its environs, and marked the sequential beginning of the British decennial census tradition in Nigeria.

 The 1911 census covered the entire Southern Protectorate.
 However, the enumeration was not total because some areas had not yet accepted the authority of the colonial government.

 The amalgamation of the Southern and Northern protectorates in 1914 by Lord Lugard widened the census coverage in Nigeria.
 Like in previous censuses, the results of the 1921 population estimates were based on tax records, and people who had not filed a tax return were not counted.
 In the Northern region, the population estimates were based on vital statistics.

-The Women’s War of 1929 in Calabar and Owerri provinces in the Eastern region prevented the enumeration of major municipalities in these areas in 1931.
+The Women's War of 1929 in Calabar and Owerri provinces in the Eastern region prevented the enumeration of major municipalities in these areas in 1931.
 Similarly, some areas in the Northern provinces were not counted as some census staff were re-posted to anti-locust duties as a result of the raging locust invasion in some parts of the North.

 The outbreak of the Second World War broke the sequential chain of the decennial counts as no population count was conducted in 1941.
 The 1952/1953 Population Census was marred by gross under-enumeration as people were suspicious of the motives of the exercise having been broken by the Second World War.

 The 1962 population census was simultaneously held across the nation.
 The census was highly politicized.
 All the regional governments rejected the results.
 This led to a rerun in 1963 which was still contested at the Supreme Court, where the court declined jurisdiction over administrative functions of government.

-The census of 1973 was also was not gazetted for reasons of falsification of figures for political and ethnic advantages.
+The census of 1973 was also not gazetted for reasons of falsification of figures for political and ethnic advantages.
 The 1991 Census employed the principle of simultaneity.
 It was scientifically conducted, accepted, and gazetted.
 The first population and housing census held in 2006.
 It employed the use of GPS and satellite imagery to mark-out Geo-referenced enumeration areas.